Helo Study

 Toggle Position Shift + Ctrl + Home, Shift + Ctrl + End

-While flying Alt + H will bring up the personal CTAB, which can handle
+While flying Alt + H will bring up the personal CTAB, which can handle messages sent from other players CTAB consoles.

 Research